microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 ## vcpkg triplets and their corresponding android ABI

-There are four different Android ABIs, each of which maps to a vcpkg triplet.
+There are six different Android ABIs, each of which maps to a vcpkg triplet.
 The following table outlines the mapping from vcpkg architectures to android architectures:

 |VCPKG_TARGET_TRIPLET       | ANDROID_ABI          | ANDROID_ARM_NEON |
 |---------------------------|----------------------|------------------|